Golem Price Reaches $0.53 (GLM)

 - Lego Coin (LEGO) traded flat against the dollar and now trades at $0.0086 or 0.00000013 BTC.

-Golem was first traded on November 11th, 2016.
+Golem’s genesis date was November 11th, 2016.
 Golem’s total supply is 1,000,000,000 tokens.
+The official message board for Golem is blog.golemproject.net.
 The Reddit community for Golem is https://reddit.com/r/golemproject and the currency’s Github account can be viewed here.
-The official website for Golem is golem.network.
-The official message board for Golem is blog.golemproject.net.
+Golem’s official website is golem.network.
 Golem’s official Twitter account is @golemproject and its Facebook page is accessible here.

-It is usually not currently possible to buy alternative cryptocurrencies such as Golem directly using US dollars.
-Investors seeking to acquire Golem should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, GDAX or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Golem using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as Golem directly using US dollars.
+Investors seeking to trade Golem should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Coinbase or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Golem using one of the aforementioned exchanges.

 Receive News & Updates for Golem Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Golem and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.